blocky/parlor/README.md

 few additional tools that we find useful for testing including:

 - testing that a type conforms to a specific interface.
-- setup and teardown for subtests called within a suite.
+- setup and tear down for subtests called within a suite.

 ## A quick tour